Manuel Margot Player Props: Rays vs. Rangers

-Manuel Margot -- with a slugging percentage of .219 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Andrew Heaney on the mound, on June 9 at 6:40 PM ET.
+Manuel Margot -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Martin Perez on the mound, on June 11 at 1:40 PM ET.

 Manuel Margot Game Info & Props vs. the Rangers